-Those who believe in Christ are sealed and indwelt by the Holy Spirit at the time of salvation, but we are also commanded to be filled with the Spirit.
+Those who believe in Christ are sealed and indwelt by the Holy Spirit at the time of salvation—yet we are also commanded to be filled with the Spirit.
 Alistair Begg points out that this biblical directive is practical in nature, not merely emotional or esoteric.
 How are we filled?
-When our hearts, minds, and wills are ordered and transformed by the Word of God.
+When our hearts, minds, and wills are ordered and transformed by the Word of God!
 Spirit-filled lives lead to Spirit-filled praise, enabling believers to sing and make melody in our hearts to the Lord who saved us.

 Sermon Transcript: Print

 I invite you to turn to Ephesians chapter 5 and to the verse that we were in this morning and to one verse along with it—verses 18 and 19 of Ephesians chapter 5.
 We got so far and didn’t finish, and I said we would come back to it, and so here is our text:

 “And do not get drunk with wine, for that is debauchery, but be filled with the Spirit, addressing one another in psalms and hymns and spiritual songs, singing and making melody to the Lord with your heart.”

 Father, we pray that you will enable us, help us, in these moments as we think upon your Word, that it may come to us with clarity and with power so that we might actually be filled with your very fullness and live to the praise of your glory.
 For Jesus’ sake we ask it.
 Amen.